Mikeq0621/COSI166_team11/README.md

 * Improve on duration time of rental options

   In current version, we simply used the duration weeks for any rental options.
-In further developments, we are planning the change the durtation into beginning data and endding data.
+In further developments, we are planning the change the durtation into beginning data and ending data.
 And add some functionality to close the transaction once it reaches the endding time.
 In current version, it relies on the host to maually edit their rental options to update on a finished transaction, which is not ideal in for a real application.

 * More Ajax implementation